UPPMAX/programming_formalisms/docs/deployment/documentation.md

 !!! admonition "Documentation comes in different forms"

-    - What *is* documentation?
     - **Tutorials**: learning-oriented, allows the newcomer to get started
     - **How-to guides**: goal-oriented, shows how to solve a specific problem
     - **Explanation**: understanding-oriented, explains a concept
     - **Reference**: information-oriented, describes the machinery
     - **In-code documentaion — docstrings**

     **Not to forget**

     - Project documentation:
         - requirements: what is the goal of the software, risks, platforms
         - the analysis: pseudocode and UML
         - risk analysis

-**There is no one size fits all**: often for small projects a `README.md` or `README.rst` can be enough (more about these formats later).
+    **There is no one size fits all**: often for small projects a `README.md` can be enough (more about md format later).

 ### Where are we?